elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - A few applications require additional steps.
   See [the complete migration guide for all details](migration/v0.8.x-v0.9.x/upgrade-apps.md)
 - With the removal of `scripts/post-infra-common.sh` you'll now have to, if enabled, manually set the address to the nfs server in `nfsProvisioner.server`
+- The cert-manager CustomResourceDefinitions has been upgraded to `v1`, see [API reference docs](https://cert-manager.io/docs/reference/api-docs/).
+It is advisable that you update your resources to `v1` in the near future to maintain functionality.

 ### Added